knative/community/ROLES.md

 - Write access to repo (assign issues/PRs, add/remove labels and milestones, edit project, issues, and PRs, edit wiki, create/delete labels and milestones).

-- Expected to work to holistically maintain the health of the working through:
+- Expected to work to holistically maintain the health of the working group through:

   - Being a good role model